 Well, we’ve been doing ours, this will be our sixth season starting in another month.
-And you know, we have our followers, it takes a lot of work because you know, because you saw the newsletter and we’re always working it but we enjoy it because we like to talk and have conversations with people and do the storytelling.
-So and it’s a different
+And you know, we have our followers, it takes a lot of work because you know, because you saw the newsletter and we’re always working it, but we enjoy it, because we like to talk and have conversations with people and do the storytelling.

 Natalie MacLean 28:54

 Sure, so thank you very much.
 Love this conversation.
-So the website itself Yeah, it’s just my name Natalie MacLean.
-And a TA Li e ma si le again, they want to sign up for the class.
-It’s Natalie MacLean comm forward slash class.
-And if they want to get a free one and food pairing guide, I have also created one just for your listeners.
-And it’s Natalie MacLean comm forward slash connected for the connected table.
-Well, we
+So the website itself, it’s just my name nataliemaclean.com.
+And again, if they want to sign up for the class it’s nataliemaclean.com/class.
+And if they want to get a free wine and food pairing guide, I have also created one just for your listeners.
+And it’s Nataliemaclean.com/connected for the Connected Table.

 Unknown Speaker 29:21

-will make sure we include that in our social media as well when we repost this show on I heart, etc, etc, etc. Natalie A toast to you, and hopefully we’ll be able to toast with you in Canada unless you pop over.
-We can cross borders again and
+Well, we will make sure we include that in our social media as well when we repost this show on I Heart, etc, etc, etc. Natalie; A toast to you! and hopefully we’ll be able to toast with you in Canada unless you pop over when we can cross borders again and clink glasses together.

 Natalie MacLean 29:37

-clink glasses together.
 Exactly.
 Well.
 Cheers.
 I raise my glass to both you Melanie and David.
 This has been terrific.
-Thank you so

 Unknown Speaker 29:45